-We ask that your pet remains on leash and is quiet during the programming.
+We ask that your pet remains on leash and is quiet during the entire programming.

 > Is food available during the screenings?

-We will have a food truck and Fort Point Beer for sale on site, with beer proceeds supporting ongoing programming at PROXY.
-Festival goers also can pack a picnic from home or enjoy takeout from Hayes Valley’s many great restaurants.
-However, laws prohibit outside alcohol at PROXY.
+There will be a food truck and Fort Point Beer for sale onsite, with beer proceeds supporting ongoing programming at PROXY.
+Attendees can also pack a picnic from home or enjoy takeout from Hayes Valley’s many great restaurants.
+However, laws prohibit any outside alcohol at PROXY.

 > What if it rains?